Towards a Multi-Embodied Grasping Agent: Related Work

-Finally, modern depth sensors and foundation stereo models reduce hardware assumptions for point-cloud pipelines.
-Stereo-matching methods such as FoundationStereo \cite{wen2025foundationstereo} and the scalable $S^2M^2$ model \cite{min2025s} provide reliable depth estimation, reinforcing the feasibility of pure point-cloud models.
+Finally, modern foundation stereo models reduce hardware constraints for point-cloud pipelines.
+Methods such as FoundationStereo~\cite{wen2025foundationstereo} and the scene reconstruction transformer VGGT~\cite{wang2025vggt} provide reliable depth estimation, reinforcing the feasibility of pure point-cloud models.